inclusive-design/adaptive-palette/docs/devDoc/State.md

 Cells that navigate only set state. `ActionBranchToPaletteCell` pushes, `CommandGoBackCell` pops, `CommandGoToRootCell` flushes.
 None of them renders a palette.

-## Two modules deliberately kept out of `state/`
+## Three modules deliberately kept out of `state/`

-Both splits exist to break an import cycle. `npm run lint:cycles` fails if either is undone.
+The first two splits exist to break an import cycle; `npm run lint:cycles` fails if either is undone.
+The third is a layering choice rather than a cycle fix.

 **`core/CellTypeRegistry.ts`** maps each `type` string to its component. `components/Palette.ts` needs the registry to render a cell, and the registered cells read `adaptivePaletteGlobals`.
 Putting